GluuFederation/oxd-java/README.md

 # oxd-java
-Java client for oxD Server
+Java client for oxD Server.
+Visit our oxd site for more information https://oxd.gluu.org.